jameshanlon/cheese/cheese/pages/surveyor-rates.md

 at the time of booking, but please get permission in advance from Nettie Burd or Mike Andrews.

-If it is unavoidable, for example if neither Energy Tracer on a survey has access to a car, then you can claim for car-club car hire costs incurred on CHEESE business, but the amount must be agreed in advance with Nettie Burd or Mike Andrews.
+If it is unavoidable, for example if neither surveyor on a survey has access to a car, then you can claim for car-club car hire costs incurred on CHEESE business, but the amount must be agreed in advance with Nettie Burd or Mike Andrews.